bec-archer/SR80-Manuals/user-manual.md

 Customers marked as **Tax Exempt** have an orange badge next to their name.

 **Searching:** Type in the search bar at the top to filter by name, company, or phone number.
 The list filters as you type.
 Tap the **X** to clear the search.

+**Adding a new customer:** On Front Counter and Admin devices, a **+** button appears in the top-right corner.
+Tap it to open the new customer form — same form used during job creation (name, phone, company, email, tax exempt).
+The new customer appears at the top of the list as soon as you save.
+This is useful for pre-registering customers or adding walk-ins who aren't ready to check in yet.

 Pull down to refresh the list.